 hen you order from Wheelchair Cushion Sage, the manufacturer ships your order directly to you.
 The service provided here is of value in that individuals may secure the best wheelchair cushions and wheelchair-related items at good prices from the associated manufacturers.

 Items are not returnable.
 Refunds are not provided.
 All orders are shipped using a trackable shipping method.
 The "Fast" shipping option is 1-2 business days and the "Med" shipping option is "4 Business Days."
 These shipping times are applicable only when: the order is placed before noon EST (eastern standard time) Monday through Thursday and, the item is in-stock in your specific size and with your specific options (i.e., the manufacturer does not have to make the item before shipping it).
 The full manufacturer's warranty comes with every purchase.
 In like manner; warranty issues and defective merchandise are addressed in accordance with the associated manufacturer's policies and are subject to the manufacturer's restocking and return shipping fees.
-Checks may be used as payment only when Wheelchair Cushion Sage is contacted prior to ordering so that the relevant conditions may be explained.
+Checks may be used as payment only when Wheelchair Cushion Sage is contacted prior to ordering.
 Checks must clear before the associated orders are shipped.
 A substantial fee will be charged for checks that bounce or otherwise fail to properly clear.

 Wheelchair Cushion Sage proactively addresses identity theft and privacy concerns.
 The order information, analytics, and related procedures associated with this business either meet or exceed the best established privacy practices in the industry.